nagyistge/jmeter-graphs/README.md

 ## JMeter Set-up
 Create a JMeter listener and enter a filepath in the edit box labelled, "Write results to file".
 I use the Aggegrate Report listener and input './aggregate-report.csv'.

-You can use the default log configuration, but the prerequisites are that the epoch time and elapsed time are in the first and second columns respectively, a header is not used and the logs are in CSV format.
+You can use the default log configuration, but the prerequisites are that the Unix time and elapsed time are in the first and second columns respectively, a header is not used and the logs are in CSV format.

 ```log
 1406193755956,202, ...